 A 401(k) is an employer-sponsored retirement plan where employees choose to contribute a percentage of their earnings to a retirement account.
 A financial institution invests the funds in the account.
 The company may additionally match an employee’s contribution up to a certain percentage of their wages in several situations.

 An employer, for example, could match half of an employee’s contributions up to a specified sum or percentage of the employee’s compensation.
-You can set up a 401(k) so that the company pays 50% of the employee’s first 6% of contributions—or 3%.
-After that, employers no longer match contributions beyond 6%.
+You can set up a 401(k) where most companies often pay 50% of an employee’s first 6% of contributions—or 3%.

 However, to qualify for the 3 percent match, the employee may be forced to pay the complete 6%.
 Since the employer is depositing free money, it’s critical to contribute at least the minimum amount required to be eligible for the company match.